Last updated: April 28, 2025

 Key Takeaways: Managing Horse Anxiety with Calming Supplements

-• Choose the right type: Herbal supplements for mild anxiety, nutritional for chronic stress, and pharmaceutical for severe cases.
+- Choose the right type: Herbal supplements for mild anxiety, nutritional for chronic stress, and pharmaceuticals for severe cases.

 About the Author: Miles Henry